DIPLI: Deep Image Prior Lucky Imaging for Blind Astronomical Image Restoration: Experiments and Discussion

 The backbone of DIPLI is a four-stage U-Net with $128$ feature channels per stage, instance normalization, and symmetric skip connections between encoder and decoder paths.
 Each stage consists of two $3 \times 3$ convolutions with ReLU activations and dropout, with downsampling performed via pooling and upsampling via bilinear interpolation followed by feature projection.
 The output is produced through a multi-step upsampling head that restores spatial resolution by a selected scaling factor $s \in \{ 2, 4, 8 \}$ and applies a final convolution with sigmoid activation.

-The evaluation compares DIPLI with modern deep learning models RVRT and DiffIR2VR-Zero, targeting super-resolution by the factor $4$, denoising, and deblurring.
-DIPLI was trained for 6500 iterations, averaging the reconstructions from the last 500 iterations to obtain the final result as a Monte Carlo estimation as described in Algorithm \ref{a:workflow}.
-The optimal number of source low-quality (LQ) images provided to DIPLI, RVRT, and DiffIR2VR-Zero was determined to be $K = 11$, corresponding to a pivot image preceded by five temporally adjacent frames and followed by five subsequent frames.
+The evaluation compares DIPLI with the original DIP~\cite{Ulyanov_2020} and modern deep learning models RVRT and DiffIR2VR-Zero, targeting super-resolution by the factor $4$, denoising, and deblurring.
+DIPLI was trained for $N = 6500$ iterations with a warm-up phase of $n_0 = 6000$, averaging the reconstructions from the last 500 iterations to obtain the final result as a Monte Carlo estimation as described in Algorithm \ref{a:workflow}.
+The learning rate was set to $\lambda = 0.0025$, with SGLD noise $\sigma_\xi = 0.0025$ and latent perturbation $\sigma_z = 0.01$.
+The optimal number of source low-quality (LQ) images was determined to be $K = 11$, corresponding to a pivot image preceded by five temporally adjacent frames and followed by five subsequent frames.
 This value was obtained by testing a range of input sizes from 1 to 100, with results shown in Figure~\ref{f:n_frames}, where the highest reconstruction accuracy is observed for ten neighboring frames.
+All experiments were conducted on a single NVIDIA V100 GPU; the full pipeline completes in approximately 3-5 minutes per scene.